Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

       zero_abundance status of the record.
     * #taxon_label# - a label for the taxon.
 This combines the accepted name and vernacular where available.
 The rank is prefixed for higher taxa.
+    * '#template:<template># - a text template for the value.
+Can contain Elasticsearch document field names in square brackets which will be replaced by the respective values from the document.
+For example `#template:Species name <strong>[taxon.accepted_name]</strong>`.
+      Any HTML in the template will be stripped when this template is used for a field in a download.
+If a 2nd parameter is provided, this should be the path to a nested Elasticsearch object such as `occurrence.media`.
+This will cause the template to be repeated for each nested object and fields within the object will also be available as replacement tokens.
+      For example `#template:<li>[path]</li>:occurrence.media#`.
     * #verification_status:<format># - the record verification status formatted as specified.
       The unmodified field `identification.verification_status` outputs a single letter code.
       Currently there is only one modifer - `astext` - which translates codes to